cschleifer/22q_longitudinal/README.md

 # 22q_longitudinal
-Analyses of age-related trajectories for functional network connectivity in 22qDel and typical controls.
+Analysis of age-related trajectories for functional network connectivity in 22qDel and typical controls.

 ## Overview